 In November 2021, the Company acquired the remaining 85 percent ownership interest in, and now owns 100 percent of, BodyArmor, which offers a line of sports performance and hydration beverages in the United States.
 We acquired the remaining ownership interest in exchange for approximately \$5,600 million of cash, of which \$4,745 million was paid at close, net of cash acquired.
 The purchase price reflected the contractual discount included in the purchase option we obtained with our initial investment in 2018.
-The remaining \$860 million of the purchase price was held back related to indemnification obligations, of which \$540 million was included in the line item accounts payable and accrued expenses and \$320 million was included in the line item other noncurrent liabilities in our consolidated balance sheet.
+The remaining \$860 million of the purchase price was held back related to indemnification obligations, of which \$540 million was included in the line item accounts payable and accrued expenses and \$320 million was included in the line item other noncurrent liabilities in our consolidated balance sheet as of December 31, 2021.
+As of December 31, 2022, \$549 million of the \$860 million had been paid and \$311 million remained in the line item accounts payable and accrued expenses in our consolidated balance sheet.
 Upon consolidation, we recognized a gain of \$834 million resulting from the remeasurement of our previously held equity interest in BodyArmor to fair value.
-The fair value of our previously held equity interest was determined using a discounted cash flow model based on Level 3 inputs.
+The fair value of our previously held equity interest was determined using a discounted cash flow model based on Level 3 inputs, as defined in Note 16.
 The gain was recorded in the line item other income (loss) - net in our consolidated statement of income.
-As of December 31, 2021, \$4.2 billion of the purchase price was preliminarily allocated to the BodyArmor trademark and \$2.2 billion was preliminarily allocated to goodwill, of which \$1.2 billion is tax deductible.
+Upon finalization of purchase accounting, \$4.2 billion of the purchase price was allocated to the BodyArmor trademark and \$2.2 billion was allocated to goodwill, of which \$1.2 billion is tax deductible.
 The goodwill recognized as part of this acquisition is primarily related to the synergistic value created from leveraging the capabilities, assets and scale of the Company and the opportunity for international expansion.
 It also includes certain other intangible assets that do not qualify for separate recognition, such as an assembled workforce.
-Of the total amount preliminarily allocated to goodwill, \$1.9 billion has been assigned to the North America operating segment and \$0.3 billion has been assigned to our other geographic operating segments.
-The preliminary allocation of the purchase price is subject to refinement when valuations are finalized.
-As of December 31, 2021, the valuations that have not been finalized primarily relate to other intangible assets and operating lease ROU assets and operating lease liabilities.
-The final purchase price allocation will be completed no later than the fourth quarter of 2022.
+Of the total amount allocated to goodwill, \$1.9 bi fairlife, LLC